This page answers some of the most common questions we get asked.

 I am applying for a higher degree by research at the University of Adelaide.
 Will I be required to participate in CaRST?

-Participation in CaRST is compulsory for PhDs and Masters of Philosophy students commencing on, or after, 1 January 2017.
+Participation in CaRST is compulsory for all PhD and Master of Philosophy students.

 Only the following students are exempted from participating in CaRST and will not be required to complete a minimum number of CaRST activities (hours) prior to thesis submission: